Dhole/dhole.github.io/content/post/chip8_emu_1.md

 low compared to current standards.

 Here are some features of the CHIP-8
-- Monocrome 64x32 pixels display
+- Monochrome 64x32 pixels display
 - 4KB of Memory
     - 512B reserved
     - 3.5KB of RAM shared with the game program